jesse318s/business-template-website/README.md

 # business-website-template
-Company website for avertisement and customer information.
+Company website for advertisement and customer information.